Huge crowd attends municipal center work session in Oscoda

 Slaggert said the OCC served the children and youth of the area, as well as the energy and vitalization of the community.
 The needs of these youth, as well as senior citizens and others in the area who want to stay healthy, should be met.

-Lary Holland said he would like to see what the projected sales are going to be from the buildings that are being used right now.
-He also wants to know the past five years of costs for emergency contractor related expenditures, as well as the expected operational costs of a new building.
+Lary Holland said he would like to see what the projected sales are going to yield from the buildings that are being used right now.
+He also wants to know the past five years of expenditures for emergency contractor related expenditures, as well as the expected operational costs of a new building in the future.

 “I heard that the roof’s been fixed three times and still leaking.
 It’s sounds like contractor problems; it sounds like mismanagement; it sounds like some bad contractors.
 What are we doing about that?” he asked.
 “What it is expected to cost if we have to replace that roof again?
 We need to know the numbers.”